Cherreads

 [Procesando…]

-only for the lights all around them to turn off after a few flickers, the screen floating above the bracelet providing them a guiding light.
+Only for the lights all around them to turn off after a few flickers, the floating screen above the bracelet providing them a guiding light.

 More Chapters